Spokeo, Inc. v. Robins: Justice Ginsburg's dissent

 Justice Ruth Bader Ginsburg, joined by Sonia Sotomayor, dissented.
 Justice Ginsburg wrote that she agreed with much of the Court’s opinion but saw "no utility" in remanding the case back to the Ninth Circuit.
 Justice Ginsburg saw the many inaccuracies published by Spokeo as concretely harming Robins and, as such, she would have simply affirmed.

 Subsequent developments

 On August 15, 2017, the Ninth Circuit again allowed Robins' lawsuit to proceed.
 Judge O'Scannlain, joined by the same judges as before, now found that Robins had alleged a sufficiently concrete harm to establish an injury in fact under the Constitution.
 Relying on an amicus curiae brief filed by the Consumer Financial Protection Bureau in support of Robins, Judge O'Scannlain determined that publishing even flattering inaccuracies could harm a job seeker.
 Spokeo again petitioned the Supreme Court for a writ of certiorari, but this was denied.

+The case was settled through mediation in March 2019.